 Kim Reynolds sworn in as Iowa's 1st female governor

-Iowa Lt.
 Gov. Kim Reynolds, right, is sworn in as governor by Iowa Supreme Court Chief Justice Mark Cady during a ceremonial swearing in, Wednesday, May 24, 2017, at the Statehouse in Des Moines, Iowa.
+Holding the bible i... .

 Comments